 Yet independent data proves that the failure rate of SMEs is alarmingly high, 6 out of 10 going down the drain before they’ve hit 5 years of age.
-The EU put together a programme, Innovating for Growth, run out of the British Library which looked to arm SMEs with the tools and skills needed to help improve their chances of achieving longer term success and sustainability.
+With the help of funding from the EU, the British Library’s Business Centre put together Innovating for Growth, a programme that arms SMEs with the tools and skills needed to help improve their chances of achieving longer term success and sustainability.

 From a nascent high-street beauty brand, to a disruptive IT solutions business, right through to one of London’s hottest bar chains – we have taken over 300 companies across a diverse range of verticals on a journey of understanding how a thought-through brand and purposeful marketing can help grow their businesses.

 Our programmes are built around running interactive group workshops to introduce several key brand, marketing and comms concepts and techniques.
 These are then followed up with in depth one-to-one mentoring sessions whereby we go through the work done in the workshops and get into helping them with more bespoke advice.
 Our ultimate aim is to give people tools and tricks to use in the real world rather than purely theoretical clever brand malarkey.